Culcita novaeguineae: Distribution

-C. novaeguineae is found in the Indian and Pacific Oceans.
+Culcita novaeguineae is found in the Indian and Pacific Oceans.
 Its range extends from Madagascar and the Seychelles to the Philippines, New Guinea (for which it is named), Australia and Hawaii.

 Biology

-C. novaeguineae feeds on detritus and small invertebrates, including stony corals.
+Culcita novaeguineae feeds on detritus and small invertebrates, including stony corals.
 It can be kept in a reef aquarium of sufficient size stocked with suitable corals on which it can feed.

 Ecology

 A number of organisms live in or on C. novaeguineae.
 The small shrimp Periclimenes soror lives as a commensal hiding under the cushion star.
 Astroxynus culcitae, Stellicola oreastriphilus and Stellicola parvulipes are copepods which live parasitically on the outside of the cushion star.
 The star pearlfish (Carapus mourlani) sometimes lives as a commensal inside the cushion star, working its way into the large body cavity through an ambulacral groove and emerging periodically to feed.